Philip Francis (politician)

-Sir Philip Francis GCB (22 October 1740 – 23 December 1818) was an Irish-born British politician and pamphleteer, thought to be the author of the Letters of Junius, and the chief antagonist of Warren Hastings.
-His accusations against the latter led to the impeachment of Warren Hastings and Elijah Impey by Parliament.
-He belonged to the Whig party.
+Sir Philip Francis, GCB (22 October 1740 – 23 December 1818) was a British Whig politician, pamphleteer and colonial administrator best known for being the possible identity of the anonymous writer Junius.
+A strong opponent of East India Company official Warren Hastings, Francis' accusations against him led to Hastings' impeachment by the Parliament of Great Britain.

 Early life

 Born in Dublin, he was the only son of Dr Philip Francis (c.
 1708–1773), a man of some literary celebrity in his time, known by his translations of Horace, Aeschines and Demosthenes.
 He received the rudiments of an excellent education at a free school in Dublin, and afterwards spent a year or two (1751–1752) under his father's roof at Skeyton Rectory, Norfolk, and elsewhere, and for a short time he had Edward Gibbon as a fellow-pupil.
 In March 1753, he entered St Paul's School, London, where he remained for three and a half years, becoming a proficient classical scholar.

 In 1756, immediately on his leaving school, he was appointed to a junior clerkship in the secretary of state's office by Henry Fox (afterwards Lord Holland), with whose family Dr Francis was at that time on intimate terms; and this post he retained under the succeeding administration.
 In 1758 he was employed as secretary to General Bligh in the expedition against Cherbourg; and in the same capacity he accompanied the Earl of Kinnoull on his special embassy to the court of Portugal in 1760.

+In January 1769 Philip Francis returned to London from a 'riotous fortnight' in Bath where he lived as a 'raike'; later that year he became one of the original shareholders in the project to build a new Assembly Rooms in the city.

 Entry into politics

 In 1761, he became personally known to William Pitt the Elder who, recognising his ability and discretion, made use of his services as private amanuensis from time to time.
 In 1762 he was appointed to a principal clerkship in the war office, where he formed a warm friendship with Christopher D'Oyly, Deputy-Secretary at War, whose dismissal from office in 1772 was hotly resented by Junius.
 On 27 February 1762 he married Elizabeth Macrabie, the daughter of a retired London merchant.
 His daughter, Catherine Francis (d.
-11 Sep 1823) married George James Cholmondeley (b.
-22 Feb 1752, d.
-5 Nov 1830).
+11 September 1823) married George James Cholmondeley (b.
+22 February 1752, d.
+5 November 1830), the son of Mary Woffington.

 His official duties brought him into direct relations with many who were well versed in the politics of the time.
 In 1763 the great constitutional questions arising out of the arrest of Wilkes began to be sharply canvassed.
 It was natural that Francis, who from a very early age had been in the habit of writing occasionally to the newspapers, should be eager to take an active part in the discussion, though his position as a government official made it necessary that his intervention should be carefully disguised.